hery/HRGeolocating/README.md

 HRGeolocating lets you create your own crowd-based geolocating app.
 It ensures the accurateness of tagged pins by requiring a developer-specified minimum of tags before publishing a pin.

-Building such an app requires a database and an API to store pin locations, so I will open source a PostgreSQL-backed Django API on Heroku shortly.
+Building such an app requires a database and an API to store pin locations, so I will open source a [PostgreSQL-backed Django API][1] shortly.

 Architecture
 ============